bullet-db/bullet-db.github.io/docs/quick-start/spark.md

 }
 ```

-If you put Bullet on your data, you will need to write a DataProducer (or a full on Spark DAG if your reading is complex), that reads from your data source and emits a DStream of BulletRecords with the fields you wish to be query-able similar to this example.
+If you put Bullet on your data, you will need to write a DataProducer (or a full on Spark DAG if your reading is complex), that reads from your data source and emits a DStream of BulletRecords with the fields you wish to be query-able similar to this example, or you can use [Bullet DSL to configure and plug in](../backend/spark-setup.md#using-bullet-dsl) a DSL based receiver that uses the Bullet DSL's Connector -> Serializer -> Converter system to read and convert your dataset without having to write code!

 ### PubSub